 The Ritz restaurant based upon legend-chef Auguste Escoffier, who was the chef here when Cesar Ritz himself was still running the house, is marvellous.
 Not only because they received a Michelin star in the Michelin Guide 2017, but also because it is one of the most beautifully designed hotel restaurants (picture).

 In the Palm Court you will get served your Afternoon Tea.
 And the Rivoli Bar is esthetically challenging to me but offers the typical hotel bar atmosphere.

 Auguste Escoffier’s restaurant is one of the most beautiful in the world.

 It is so surprising that many hotel guests haven’t ever discovered the prettiest spot of the hotel: The Champagne terrace.
 The Check-In staff didn’t mention it to me and it is quite hidden, but it is truly a magical spot.
 The terrace is open from May 1st till September 7th, from 3pm to 7pm.
 On the white fairytale terrace you can have a glass of exquisite Ritz Selection Brut Rosé for 22 GBP or Bollinger, Grande Anneé Rosé 2004 for 34 GBP per glass.

 You will get first class service, just as you would expect from a Ritz.
 Every single staff member is attentive and helpful.
-The only occasion when you could find unhappy guests is when they have to get reminded of the dress code in the Palm Court when they are trying to have a seat in jeans and T-Shirt.
+The only occasion when you could find unhappy guests is when they are trying to have a seat in jeans and T-Shirt and get reminded of the dress code in the Palm Court.

 Spa and Sport